 Given the Light Fury's color scheme, many Blue-Eyes White Dragon jokes have been made.
 It helps that, in the backstory of Yu-Gi-Oh!, the dragon is female, or at least was the protective spirit of a woman.

-Fans joked that Toothless's kids would look like pandas or cows, which ended up being Hilarious in Hindsight when it's revealed that their children are indeed a mix of black and white, though looking more like tuxedo kittens.
+Fans joked that Toothless's offspring would look like pandas or cows, which ended up being Hilarious in Hindsight when it's revealed that their children are indeed a mix of black and white, though looking more like bicolor kittens.

 lemme smash explanation A common joke that is brought up whenever the subject of dancing Birds of Paradise are brought up.
 With Toothless's mating dance resembling that of said birds, crossover jokes were inevitable.